freeCodeCamp/freeCodeCamp/guide/english/c/loops/index.md

 Causes the loop to skip the remainder of its body and immediately retest its condition prior to reiterating.

 #### 3. Goto statement
-Transfers control to the labeled statement.
+Transfers control to the labeled statement.ex:goto label_name;

 # Some Fun and Useful Quirks